vbauer/lein-jslint/README.md

 Might also like
 ===============

+* [lein-asciidoc](https://github.com/vbauer/lein-asciidoc) - A Leiningen plugin for generating documentation using Asciidoctor.
-* [lein-jshint](https://github.com/vbauer/lein-jshint) - a Leiningen plugin for running javascript code through JSHint
+* [lein-jshint](https://github.com/vbauer/lein-jshint) - a Leiningen plugin for running javascript code through JSHint.
-* [lein-plantuml](https://github.com/vbauer/lein-plantuml) - a Leiningen plugin for generating UML diagrams using PluntUML
+* [lein-plantuml](https://github.com/vbauer/lein-plantuml) - a Leiningen plugin for generating UML diagrams using PluntUML.